 - Cross-platform: Bash and PowerShell script variants with automatic OS detection

-- Active development: the latest release is v0.1.12 (March 3, 2026).
+- Active development: the project ships frequent releases and reached the v0.9.x series by June 2026.
 The big win is that the workflow stays portable: you can swap agents without rewriting the spec artifacts.

 Spec Kit Cons

-- Verbose output: generates substantial markdown requiring careful human review, creating overhead for simple features
+- Verbose output: generates substantial markdown that requires careful human review and adds overhead for simple features

 - No multi-agent orchestration: sequential single-agent workflow without parallel execution capabilities